 Facility: Campers train on grass and turf fields.

 A detailed camper registration packet containing check-in location, health/release forms, emergency contact info, and a list of things to bring will be emailed to all registered campers prior to camp.
 Our health and release forms do not require a doctor's signature and are collected on the first day of camp.

 Roommates: If you have a roommate request, and have not already given it to us, please do so no later than 14 days before the start of camp.
 We do our best to grant roommate requests.
-Due to the large number of single rooms, not all requests will be able to be granted.
+Due to the odd numbers of beds, not all requests will be able to be granted.

 Linens: Not provided